bastiensoucasse/dlcv/lab4/README.md

 <img src="plots/ex2/pytorch/model5_loss.png" height="240" />
 <img src="plots/ex2/pytorch/model5_accuracy.png" height="240" />

-There is persistent overfitting but at this point, there is not mcuh solution but to use data augmentation.
+There is persistent overfitting but at this point, there is not much solution but to use data augmentation.
 We will try to focus on that next.

 #### Confusion Matrix